pdan/Nilou/README.md

 Level 1 password is: JustWarmingUp

+## Design decisions

+* Using Redux store to save moves
+* Empty Redux store after every validating
+* Define Tile component as a state less one becase there are many tiles in higher levels and uses lots of memory.
+* Made the Board as a component to render after data is loaded and expand based on levels.

 ## Limitations

 * If user doesn't complete the game and presses Verify Button, the verify result will always be ruined.